What Is Postpartum Anxiety?

 Postpartum Anxiety Symptoms

-Postpartum anxiety can present with various symptoms that vary in intensity and duration.
+Postpartum anxiety symptoms vary in intensity and duration.
 Here are some common symptoms associated with postpartum anxiety:

 - Excessive worry: Persistent and intrusive thoughts about the baby’s safety, health, or well-being, even when there is no apparent threat.